mod_dbacl

 SFTP/SCP Interoperability

-does work with the mod_sftp
+The mod_dbacl does work with the mod_sftp module

 such that SFTP requests are also handled/processed, just as FTP commands are